Humanities (HUMN)

 Location(s): Guelph

-HUMN*3470 Holocaust & WWII in German Lit. & Film Fall Only (LEC: 3) [0.50]
+HUMN*3470 Holocaust & WWII in German Literature and Film Winter Only (LEC: 3) [0.50]

 This course focuses on texts and films pertaining to World War II and the Holocaust, the development of the thoughts and the language of genocide, and the representation of the Holocaust in literature and films.
 The objective is to gain an understanding of the ideas and emotions underlying ethnocentrism and anti-Semitism, and to consider artistic responses to the experience of persecution and mass-murder.
 Lectures and discussions are in English.
 Students who wish for a German credit must register for GERM*3470.